 After getting more heavily involved in hiking, I began studying up on trekking poles, their benefits and decided to invest in what is probably one of the most popular ones around: Trailbuddy.
-In this review, I want to cover the things I experienced after using them and if they are any good for you too.
+In this review, I want to cover the things I experienced after using them on many different hikes and how they even saved me from serious injury.

 And this review is from someone who is a complete beginner to them (not hiking though), so this may help anyone who is also new.